Developer manual#

 If you’re new to Python virtual environments, note that:

-• Creating a virtual environment (python3 -m venv venv) has to be done once.
+• Creating a virtual environment (uv venv) has to be done once.
 Only when the Python version changes, you want to recreate the virtual environment.

 • Installing the requirements (ci/pip-install.sh) has to be repeated when the dependencies, specified in the requirements files, change.